tiprankstipranks

 Divestitures or other dispositions could have significant accounting and tax implications that could negatively impact our business, financial condition or results of operations.

-If we approve plans to divest or dispose a business unit, accounting rules require us to reclassify assets associated with such business unit, including the value of contracts, client relationships, goodwill, and other intangible assets, as assets held for sale.
+If we approve plans to divest or dispose a business, accounting rules may require us to reclassify assets associated with such business unit, including the value of contracts, client relationships, goodwill, and other intangible assets, as assets held for sale.
 Assets held for sale are recorded at the lower of their carrying value or fair value, less estimated costs to sell, and any required impairment charge is recorded upon reclassification of the assets to held for sale.
-Allocating goodwill to assets held for sale requires us to make certain assumptions about a business unit, including the financial performance of such business unit against our company as a whole.
+Allocating goodwill to assets held for sale requires us to make certain assumptions about a business, including the financial performance of such business unit against our company as a whole.
 There are inherent uncertainties related to these estimates and assumptions.
 If actual results differ from our estimates or assumptions, including our estimated costs to sell, additional charges may be required in the future.
 If future charges are significant, this could have a material adverse effect on our results of operations.
 We will assess each divestiture or other disposition from a tax perspective and such assessment will rely on certain facts, assumptions, representations and undertakings regarding the past and future conduct of our businesses and other matters.
 If any of these facts, assumptions, representations or undertakings are incorrect or not satisfied, we could be subject to significant tax liabilities that minimize the benefits of such divestiture or other disposition.

 Accounting & Financial Operations - Risk 4

-If goodwill or other intangible assets in connection with our acquisitions become impaired, we could take significant non-cash charges against earnings.
+If goodwill or other intangible assets in connection with our acquisitions become impaired, we could take significant charges against earnings.

-Debt & Financing5 | 8.2%
+Debt & Financing6 | 9.5%

 Debt & Financing - Risk 1